 Lit LED on diagnostics panel Cause Action PCI C An error occurred on PCI bus C. Either an adapter in PCI slot 4 or 5 or the system board caused the error.
-Check the error log for additional information.
+1. Check the error log for additional information.
 If the error log indicates a problem with the integrated Ethernet controller or the integrated SCSI controller, have your system serviced.
-If you cannot isolate the failing adapter from the information in the error log, try to determine the failing adapter by removing one adapter at a time from PCI bus C (PCI slots 4 and 5) and restarting the server after each adapter is removed.
-If the problem persists, have the system serviced.
+2. If you cannot isolate the failing adapter from the information in the error log, try to determine the failing adapter by removing one adapter at a time from PCI bus C (PCI slots 4 and 5) and restarting the server after each adapter is removed. lf th ne problem persists, have the system serviced.
 VRM One of the VRMs on the system board has failed.
 Check the VRM failure LEDs on the system board.
-If either of the VRM failure LEDs are on: Turn off the server, reseat the VRM, and restart the server.
-If the problem persists, replace the VRM and have the system serviced.
-DASD SCSI hot-swap failure.
-If an amber LED on a hot-swap hard disk drive is on, replace the hard disk drive.
-Run the diagnostics programs.
+If either of the VRM failure LEDs are on: 1.
+Turn off the server, reseat the respective VRM, and restart the server.
+2. If the problem persists, replace the VRM.
+If the problem still persists, have the system serviced.
+DASD SCSI hot-swap failure or one or more hot swap 1.
+Re-install the hard drives to their original location. hard drives has been removed.
+2. If an amber LED on a hot-swap hard disk drive is on, replace the hard disk drive.
+3. Run the diagnostics programs.
 Replace any identified failing device.
-If the error log indicates a temperature problem and the fans are working correctly, have the system serviced.
-If the problem still persists, have the system serviced.
-SP System management error detected.
-Flash the system management monitor subsystem code again.
-Turn off the server and disconnect ac power cord.
-Wait at least 10 seconds before reconnecting the ac power cord, and restart the server.
+4. If the error log indicates a temperature problem and the fans are working correctly, reseat the cable connected to DASD I2C connector (J9). lf th ne problem persists, have the system serviced.
+SP System management error detected. coc pov rec sh the system management monitor subsystem de again.
+Turn off the server and disconnect ac wer cord.
+Wait at least 10 seconds before onnecting the ac power cord, and restart the ver.
 If problem persists, have the system serviced.